 The compensation detailed below excludes the salaries and benefits the Portfolio Ministers receive.
 The Minister's remuneration and allowances is set by the Parliamentary Salaries and Superannuation Act 1968, and is reported within the State's Annual Financial Report.

+Consolidated Consolidated

+2023 2022

-Compensation - KMPs
+Compensation - KMPs \$'000 \$'000

-Short-term Employee Benefits i
+Short-term Employee Benefits i 759 758

-Post-employment Benefits
+Post-employment Benefits 77 72

-Other Long-term Benefits
+Other Long-term Benefits 20 22

-Total ii
+Total [#] 856 852